vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding, on [Twitter](https://twitter.com/fielding/status/769318894045507584), 27 Aug 2016
 >

-We have been talking so much about the concept of MicroTypes but what exatly are ?
+We have been talking so much about the concept of MicroTypes but what exactly are ?

 Currently, Media Types act as big monoliths that clients need to understand beforehand through human involvement.
 We believe that Media Types should be broken in smaller